amanpwl92/konnect-team-interview-ingest-exercise/notes.md

 14. logging in app
 15. any monitoring to see lags or any other metric ?
 16. add unit test cases too.
+17. at consumer side, we can maintain some data in map to store (entity id, updated_at of last event processed).
+This map can help to fix out of order updated handling.
+We process only if updated_at of event > updated_at of event id from map

 # Understanding sample events schema and pattern